Refreshing, salt air.

 That’s something I do regularly.
 It’s not quite “polar bear swim” but definitely invigorating.

 We were impressed by his stamina.

-In the photo below, I’d rolled up my jeans to keep them dry, but still had to lift them as the waves splashed around me.
+A few days later, we were at York Harbor Beach.
+There, I rolled up my jeans to keep them dry, and then lifted them as the waves splashed around me.

 The water was icy cold, but the setting was serene and lovely… another reminder of why we love New England.

 The adventures continue!